 BIGNONIA CAPREOLATA - CROSSVINE

 Cross Vine is native to central and southern United States.
 Climbs without a twining and it produces tendrils.
 It also produces a long tubular flower that is red and yellow and has a mocha smell to it.
-Leaves are dark green to a purplish color and produces opposite pairs with terminal tendrils.
-Climbs was high with the leaves remaining on the uppermost portion of the plant.
+Leaves are dark green to a purplish color and produce opposite pairs with terminal tendrils.
+Climbs were high with the leaves remaining on the uppermost portion of the plant.

 Cross Vine - Bignonia Capreolata